jina-ai/docs/chapters/optimization/index.rst

   )
   result = optimizer.optimize_flow()

-The ``MeanEvaluationCallback`` takes the results of the last Evaluator inside a Flow and averages the results.
+The :class:`MeanEvaluationCallback` takes the results of the last Evaluator inside a Flow and averages the results.
-In the above defined Flow it is the single ``EuclideanEvaluator``.
+In the above defined Flow it is the single :class:`EuclideanEvaluator`.

 Finally, we can write the optimal parameters into a file: